RatiaSB/DigitalPortfolio/README.md

 ### 🧠 Reflection (STAR)
 **Situation**:
-I took a personality test during the work readiness programme and answered some quizzes.
+As part of a work readiness program, I undertook a personality assessment and completed several related quizzes.
 **Task**:
-Understand my personality type and how it affects my work style.
+My aim was to understand my unique personality type and how it influences my preferred work style and environment.
 **Action**:
-Took the test online and read up on personality-based career tips.
+I completed the online assessment and then researched extensively on career tips tailored to my specific personality profile.
 **Result**:
-As an INTJ (*Introverted, iNtuitive, Thinking, and Judging*), I learned, I thrive in structured environments and roles requiring strategic thinking.
+The assessment identified me as an INTJ (Introverted, iNtuitive, Thinking, and Judging), confirming that I thrive in structured environments and roles that demand strategic and analytical thinking.

 ---